 Dacryocystoceles, although rare, are the second most common cause of neonatal nasal obstruction after choanal atresia and require prompt treatment.
-Dacryocystoceles may be unilateral or bilateral and have no sex predilection.
+Dacryocystoceles may be unilateral (75%) or bilateral (25%) and have no sex predilection.
+Secondary dacryocystitis may develop 5.

 They commonly manifest as a tense, blue-gray mass at the medial canthus or in the nasal cavity.
 Dacryocystoceles can cause: